-If you start to feel daunted by the enormity of the task, it can be tempting to buy into received ‘wisdom’ about the loneliness of the long-distance writer.
+If you start to feel daunted by the enormity of the task, it can be tempting to buy into received ‘wisdom’ about the loneliness of the long-distance writer, but consider the value of teamwork.
 As Flannery O’Connor wrote in Mystery and Manners: Occasional Prose (1957), the myth of the ‘lonely writer’ is pernicious and untruthful: ‘The myth that writing is a lonely occupation, involving much suffering because, supposedly, the writer exists in a state of sensitivity which cuts him off, or raises him above, or casts him below the community around him… is a common cliché.’

 William Faulkner argued that there’s a difference between loneliness and solitude and that writing is a solitary job in that no one can help you with it.
 While it’s true that you’re responsible for writing the book, it’s false that you have to do it all by yourself.
 Yes, you’re the author – but you can also be part of a team that includes (among others) a developmental editor, a copy editor and a proofreader, all of whom can help you achieve your goal.

 In his excellent and highly recommended book On Writing: A Memoir of the Craft (2000), Stephen King says that no writer will take all of his or her editor’s advice but that ‘to write is human, to edit is divine’.
 As a developmental editor myself, I tend to agree!
 But King also believes that large numbers of people have at least some talent as writers and that those talents can be strengthened and sharpened by working with an editor.